 You may choose to take online courses from anywhere in the world.
-Most of the college's online courses are provided by the Distance Learning, though some are offered through faculty mentors at our New York state locations.
+Most of the college's online courses are provided by the SUNY Empire Online, though some are offered through faculty mentors at our New York state locations.
 If you wish, you can pursue your undergraduate degree entirely online through our Center for Distance Learning.

 The college's online courses provide you with the opportunity to interact with faculty and students, and to access a variety of online educational resources.
 Online courses generally consist of small groups of students and a mentor.
 The courses include discussion forums that enable you to benefit from interaction with other students without the need to be online on specific days or times.